Fast fashion is like fast food. After the sugar rush it just leaves a bad taste in your mouth.

 When you wash synthetic materials (like polyester), they shed tiny pieces of plastic.
 These plastics then enter our rivers and oceans and are incredibly difficult to filter out.
 They will take hundreds of years to decompose.

-Before we purchase more clothes, we should think about the materials we’re buying and opt for more sustainable brands.
+Before we purchase more clothes, we should think about the materials we’re buying and opt for more sustainable alternatives.

 Animals – the forgotten victims of the fast fashion industry.
 It took me a while to find anything directly-related and meaningful when it came to the treatment of animals.
 Unsurprisingly, when animals are already treated like a commodity in the meat and dairy industries, there is much more information readily available when it comes to people and the planet.